 Racine is the third largest city in Wisconsin.
 I can only sympathize with the folks who live in smaller cities or out in the country.
 There is currently no way of submitting your own PokeStops, either, so people in un-Poke-populated areas are at the mercy of Niantic.

 The main boss of Pokemon Go is your phone’s battery life – or your data plan.
-This game eats battery like you would not believe.
+According to a matched bets review this game eats battery like you would not believe.
 GPS, constant screen use, and rendering 3D graphics takes an enormous toll on charge lifespan.
-I was in the car (passenger! don’t PoGo and drive!) and hunting pokemon while my phone was plugged in and charging – and I was still losing battery (albeit more slowly than otherwise).
+Unfortunately it’s true, while I was in the car (passenger! don’t PoGo and drive!) and hunting pokemon while my phone was plugged in and charging – and I was still losing battery (albeit more slowly than otherwise).
 It takes approximately 45 minutes to 1 hour for my phone to go from full to single-digit percentages while using this app.

 You can minimize your battery usage by disabling the AR function when catching pokemon (sadly, that’s one of my favourite parts of the game), and by enabling “battery saving” mode, which allows you to hold your phone upside down to stop the game rendering the graphics – but you’ll still receive notifications when a pokemon appears nearby.
 You can also purchase an external battery pack (I bought one from the Anker line) to extend your poke-hunting time.